🏗️ Generate OpenFeature flag manifest

 To install the OpenFeature cli you can follow the installation guide from the repository.

-Once you have the OpenFeature cli installed you can use the generate
+Once you have the OpenFeature cli installed you can use the generate command to generate the flag accessors.

-openfeature-cli generate go \
+openfeature generate go

 Refer to the OpenFeature cli documentation for more information.